Recent Graduate's Success

 Students will be encouraged to critique both their own designs and others.
 Frequent constructive group critiques will give students feedback on their design and ideas.

-This module aims to introduce the students to the fundamentals, theory, and techniques of Games Programming.
-The module gives students the opportunity to broaden their grounding in the development of games for predominantly, but not limited to, console systems.
+This module introduces the students to the fundamentals, theory, and techniques of Games Programming.
+The module gives the student a grounding in the development of games for predominantly, but not limited to, PC systems.

 Consideration of games programming algorithms and techniques is given, whilst ensuring the student understands not only the programming aspect of games development but also the interaction techniques and devices and how sound and control interfaces make up a game.

-Students will be encouraged to develop game code that draws on 2D and 3D graphic representation and graphics algorithms and techniques to deliver a complete game.
+Students will be encouraged to develop game code that delivers complete games.

-This module develops the following mathematical concepts and techniques: coordinate systems, transformations (translation, rotation, and scaling), projection, vector additions and multiplications, matrix operations, dot and cross products, parametric curves and surfaces, viewing conventions.
+This module develops the following mathematical concepts and techniques: coordinate systems, transformations (translation, rotation, and scaling), projection, vector additions and multiplications, matrix operations, dot and cross products, viewing conventions.

 This module aims to provide students with the experience of working as part of a team on a development project.
 Students will have the opportunity to produce a set of deliverables relevant to their programme of study, including a finished product or artefact.
 Final deliverables will be negotiated between the group and their supervisor, the module coordinator will be responsible for ensuring that each project covers the learning outcomes of the module.